-With some good SEO tactics and a bit of persistence, though, you can remedy that problem with our guide and get a head start on your competitors.
+However, with some good blog SEO tips and a bit of persistence, you can get a head start on your competitors.

-And while the exact algorithm for search rankings isn’t fully known, we do know that there are a lot of SEO-related techniques you can use, all of which can add up to a higher rank and more visitors.
+While the exact algorithm for search rankings isn’t fully known, we do know that there are a lot of blog SEO tips you can use, all of which can add up to a higher rank and more visitors.

 Here are 10 techniques that you can start using right away.